Chicago Stars FC: Crest and colors

 The club's original primary logo combined two Chicago images; the shape of the shield is taken from its equivalent in Chicago's city seal.
 The colors, stripes, and stars in the logo are inspired by the symbolism of Chicago's municipal flag, with the blue stripes representing the two branches of the Chicago River.

-In 2018, the club's primary and secondary logos were updated by a design team headed by Julie Rochelle.
+In 2017, the club's primary and secondary logos were updated with a design created by Julie Rochelle.

+In October 2024, the team announced they would be adopting a new crest and colors in conjunction with the change in team name to "Chicago Stars Football Club".
+The new crest has only one red star instead of four, includes two shades of blue, and "includes a curved marquee shape as a homage to the many theaters in Chicago, as well as the classic marquee of the Cubs' Wrigley Field stadium."

 Stadiums

 During the team's membership in Women's Professional Soccer, the Chicago Red Stars played at Toyota Park.
 Now known as SeatGeek Stadium, it is a 20,000-seat soccer-specific stadium which was the home of the Chicago Fire FC from 2006 to 2019.
 From 2011 to 2015, in the Women's Premier Soccer League, Women's Premier Soccer League Elite league and National Women's Soccer League, the Red Stars played at the 3,000-seat Village of Lisle-Benedictine University Sports Complex.

-During the club's 2012 WPSL Elite season, some matches were played at the Concordia University Chicago Athletic Complex in River Forest, Illinois and the Lakeside Athletic Field at Northwestern University in Evanston, Illinois due to renovation at Benedictine University.
+During the club's 2012 WPSL Elite season, some matches were played at the Concordia University Chicago Athletic Complex in River Forest, Illinois and the Lakeside Athletic Field at Northwestern University in Evanston, Illinois (today known as Martin Stadium) due to renovation at Benedictine University.
 In December 2015, the Chicago Red Stars announced their return to Toyota Park for their 2016 NWSL home games.

+In September 2025, with the club's lease at SeatGeek Stadium in Bridgeview set to expire, the Stars announced they would play the 2026 season at Northwestern Medicine Field at Martin Stadium.

 Ownership

+FC Indiana owners Gary Weaver, Dale Weaver, and Shek Borkowski began the idea for what started as "Chicago Professional Women's Soccer” and evidentially became the Chicago Red Stars.
+The FC Indiana owners brought in Peter Wilt to lead their efforts in establishing the team, and they assembled a broad ownership group.

 WPS (2009–2010)

 The Chicago Professional Women's Soccer investor group owned the Red Stars from 2009 to 2010, during the team's membership in Women's Professional Soccer.
-Its April 2010 management group was Gary Weaver, Jim Willett, and Arnim Whisler, and the Illinois Women's Soccer League (IWSL) was a partner.
+The team's 2009 management group was Gary Weaver, Jim Willett, Arnim Whisler, and Peter Wilt.
+The teams's 2010 management group was Gary Weaver, Jim Willett, and Arnim Whisler.
+The Illinois Women's Soccer League (IWSL) was a partner.
 In addition to the IWSL, the team ownership included shareholders John (Jack) Cummins, Robert and Susan Morrison, Jim and Kathi Willett, Dale Weaver, Gary Weaver, Pin Ni, Dong Li, Arnim Whisler, Dean Egerter, Stephen Ritchie and Peter Wilt.